ADACS-Australia/2024_05_02_SolarStellarSpacePhysics_ML_Workshop/_episodes/ML.md

 In this lesson our aim is to use historical data to predict the value of future data.
 Specifically we'll be predicting future sunspot activity.

-As can be seen below there is a very long history of tracking these data, that there is some cyclic behaviour, and that there are a few deviations to the "usual" cycles.
+As can be seen below there is a very long history of tracking these data, that there is some cyclic behavior, and that there are a few deviations to the "usual" cycles.
 All up this makes for a very interesting data set.
 We are going to focus on a forecasting the sunspot numbers up to 1 year in advance, and we'll only be using data from after the Dalton Minimum.